 Moses Maimonides, the great 12th-century philosopher and legalist, lived at the pinnacle of Jewish culture in the Islamic world.
-What is amazing about Maimonides is that, despite making his living as a physician and having an active medical career, he was also a prolific writer.
-And “prolific” doesn’t do justice to describing the extraordinary output of his writing.
+Most amazing about Maimonides is that, despite making his living as a physician and having an active medical career, he was also a prolific writer.
+“Prolific” doesn’t do justice to describing the extraordinary output of his writing.

-First, at about the age of 20, he wrote his commentary on the Mishnah, the legal code of Jewish law.
-Later on he writes his own code of Jewish law, a summary in Hebrew of all the Talmudic discussions, organized according to his own system, which he calls the Mishneh Torah.
+At the age of 20, he wrote his commentary on the Mishnah, the legal code of Jewish law.
+Later on, he wrote his own code of Jewish law, a summary in Hebrew of all the Talmudic discussions, organized according to his own system, which he called the Mishneh Torah.
 Not to be confused either with Torah or Mishnah, this is Mishneh Torah, also known as the Yad ha-Chazaka, or the “strong hand.”

-In either case, Jews know this text to be one of the foundational texts of Jewish law.
-And particularly among Sephardic Jews—that is, Jews living within Spain and within the Islamic orbit—this becomes the basic summary of Jewish law.
+In either case, Jewish people know this text to be one of the foundational texts of Jewish law, particularly among Sephardic Jews—Jews living within Spain and the Islamic orbit.

 This is a transcript from the video series Between Cross and Crescent: Jewish Civilization from Mohammed to Spinoza.
 Watch it now, on The Great Courses.

 Some say that he wrote this text primarily because he wanted people to master the subtleties of the Talmudic arguments and move from the Talmud to study philosophy.
-While this is not entirely clear, nevertheless it is clear that his other major work underscored the importance of philosophy for him and became the classic of Jewish philosophy.
-In Hebrew, it is called the Moreh ; in English, The Guide for the Perplexed.
-This work was clearly significant.
-It was translated into Latin and eventually many other languages.
-It was known to Thomas Aquinas; it was known in the Christian world and in the Islamic world, and it became a classic of medieval philosophy.
+While this is not entirely clear, nevertheless, it is clear that his other major work underscored the importance of philosophy for him and became the classic of Jewish philosophy.
+In Hebrew, it is called the Moreh; in English, The Guide for the Perplexed.
+This work was significant, as it was translated into Latin and eventually many other languages.
+It was known to Thomas Aquinas, the broader Christian world, in the Islamic world, and it became a classic of medieval philosophy.

 Learn More: What is Judaism?